MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/security.md

 If your company has multiple Dynamics 365 Guides instances, you can use security groups to control which users can access which instances.

-Consider the following example scenario:
+For example, you could create three security groups to control access to these specific instances.

 |Instance|Security Group|Purpose|
 |-------------------|----------------------|------------------------------------------------------------------------|
 |Coho Manufacturing Sales|Sales_SG|Provide access to the organization that creates sales opportunities, handles quotes, and closes deals.|
 |Coho Manufacturing Maintenance|Maintenance_SG|Provide access to the organization that does service and machinery maintenance.|
 |Coho Manufacturing Dev|Developer_SG|Provide access to the sandbox instance used for development and testing.|

-In this example, four security groups provide controlled access to a specific organization.

 ## Create a user and assign a license